chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * group - group to run the command
 * environment - hash of environment variables to set
 * returns - valid command return codes, can be an array
+* ignore_failure - meta-parameter that doesn't exit the Chef run if the resource fails to be configured

 # scripts